hyosung11/Launch-School/Courses/journal.md

 17:56 Almost time for dinner and I don't feel like doing a Learning to Learn Assessment.
 I haven't defined what it is either and I seem to cover it in the Sprint Retrospective.
 I also took recurring tasks out of the Trello Board.
 Will that lessen my enthusiasm as I won't get the green lights anymore?

 20:47 Finish PEDAC Assignment.
 It was a challenging problem.
 I need to review it.

+## 20210823 월요일

+05:59 I didn't want to wake up at 5:10 this morning and didn't get out of bed until 5:35.
+But I'm in front of the computer and ready to study now.

+07:27 I have so much to learn about using concise syntax while programming.